Follow us on

 A 15-Year Study on Subchondral Bone Marrow Injections for Knee Osteoarthritis

-Knee osteoarthritis (OA) is one of the most common causes of pain and disability in older adults.
+Knee osteoarthritis (OA) is one of the most common causes of pain and disability in older adults, learn more here.
 For many patients, total knee arthroplasty (TKA) is considered the definitive treatment once symptoms become severe.
 But what if there were a way to delay—or even avoid—knee replacement in select patients?

 A landmark long-term study by Hernigou et al., published in International Orthopaedics, explored exactly that question.
 The study followed patients for an average of 15 years after receiving a subchondral bone marrow concentrate (BMC) injection in one knee, while undergoing a knee replacement on the other side